 IELTS: 6.5 overall with no element less than 5.5 (or equivalent)

-Entry requirements: A good second-class honours degree (or equivalent from a university outside the UK) normally, but not exclusively, in archaeology, anthropology, history, forensic science or biology.
+Entry requirements: A first or good second-class honours degree (or equivalent from a university outside the UK) normally, but not exclusively, in archaeology, anthropology, history or biology.

 The fees listed are for full-time study, unless otherwise stated, and relate to courses starting in the 2019/20 academic year.
 Fee information will be confirmed in offer letters sent out to successful applicants.
 You can find further information on fees and funding, including for part-time study, through our fees and funding page.